-- Text and flow diagram: both should be in line, text includes the steps/methods with their advantages and limitations, whether including a flow diagram is really essential is considered, minimum requirements are clearly indicated, the scope of the diagnoses is clearly defined. - The flow diagram is not intended to be a decision scheme. - Section dealing with the controls included. - Combined detection/identification methods are described in this section, and refer to this under identification section.
+- Text and flow diagram: both should be in agreement, text includes the steps/methods with their advantages and limitations, whether including a flow diagram is really essential is considered, minimum requirements are clearly indicated, the scope of the diagnoses is clearly defined. - The flow diagram is not intended to be a decision scheme. - Section dealing with required controls is included. - Combined detection/identification methods are described in this section, and referred to in the identification section.

-- Sampling information is provided only for laboratory analysis, not for inspection (except for seed/grain testing, where relevant additional information could be provided). - The necessary of the use of commercial kits/brand names is checked (i.e. use microtubes instead of eppendorf). - common laboratory procedures, e.g. handling of samples, quarantine requirements, facilities, are not detailed in the text. - All methods included are relevant for the diagnosis. - The reasons for using a combination of methods are provided. - Addition of a second method is evaluated following 1 (ISPM 27). - When several methods are mentioned, their (dis)advantages are given (1). - Method descriptions are not written as standard operation procedures. - Reference to manufacturer's instructions in method descriptions are provided, the choices of manufacturers are explained or provided with a disclaimer. - specificity data. - Controls for the methods used. - Test results performance studies. - Specification of pH, temperature range or exact.
+- Sampling information is provided only for laboratory analysis, not for inspection (except for seed/grain testing, where relevant additional information could be provided). - The necessity of the use of commercial kits/brand names is checked and brand names avoided where possible (i.e. use microtubes instead of eppendorf). - common laboratory procedures, e.g. handling of samples, quarantine requirements, facilities, are not detailed in the text. - All methods included are relevant for the diagnosis. - The reasons for using a combination of methods are provided (for guidance see also Appendix 4 of Instructions to Authors). - Addition of a second method is evaluated following ISPM 27. - When several methods are mentioned, their (dis)advantages are given. - Method descriptions are not written as standard operating procedures. - References to manufacturer's instructions in method descriptions are provided, the choices of manufacturers are explained or provided with a disclaimer. - Specificity data are included. - Controls for the methods used are included. - Results of test performance studies are referenced. - pH and temperature required are mentioned as range or exact measurements.